maelys-mcardle/adventure/README.md

   'A letter is on the bedside table.' ]
 */

-// Gets examples of eligible player input to move the story forward. let inputExamples = adventure.getInputExamples(story);
+// Gets examples of eligible inputs the player could use. let inputExamples = adventure.getInputExamples(story);
 console.log(inputExamples);